Top 10 Reasons Why Assessment Validation Fails In RTOs

 Ignoring Outcomes

 Validation is often considered a one-time event rather than an ongoing part of quality improvement.
-Without implementing and tracking the outcomes of the validation process RTOs risk failing out of compliance.
+Without implementing and tracking the outcomes of the validation process, RTOs risk failing to comply.

 2. Non-Compliant Assessment Tools